ShadowTheHedgehogHacking/2P-ShdTH/README.md

 6. Select Extract Entire Disc...
 7. Select a new folder where you will store the game content and modify its files

-### Replacement of Files & Converting FST to ISO
+### Replacement of Files & Converting Extracted Game to ISO
-1. Open the newly extracted folder and make any additional changes you want, such as Sonic over Yellow Android, other [CharacterMods](https://github.com/ShadowTheHedgehogHacking/CharacterMods), or any other changes you want.
+1. Open the newly extracted folder and make any additional changes you want, such as Sonic over Yellow Android, other [CharacterMods](https://github.com/ShadowTheHedgehogHacking/CharacterMods), or any other changes you want
 2. Open Dolphin
 3. Open Config
 4. Select Paths Tab
 5. Select "Add" for Game Folders
 6. Navigate to the folder where you extracted the game
 7. Open the `sys` folder, and select "Select Folder"
 8. Close the confirmation pane, your games list should populate a new 0 filesize game of Shadow The Hedgehog.
-The 0 filesize entry is the FST format game
+The 0 filesize entry is the Extracted Game format game
-9. Right click the FST format game and pick `Convert File...`
+9. Right click the Extracted Game format game and pick `Convert File...`
 10. The Convert window will appear, click "Convert..." and name it `game.iso` for Nintendont, or `2PShdTH.iso` for Dolphin
 11. Move/Save the ISO to the Path Dolphin detects your games.
 A new 2P Mod Shadow entry should appear in your Dolphins game list with greater than 0 filesize and with a custom banner.
 Use this when playing the game
 12. If the game does not appear as you expect, in Dolphin's menu bar select `View` -> `Purge Game List Cache`